tum-ens/urbs/README.md

 ## Next steps and tips

-  1. Head over to the tutorial at http://urbs.readthedocs.io, which goes through runme.py step by step.
+  1. Head over to the tutorial at http://urbs.readthedocs.io, which goes through runme.py step by step or try out the Jupyter Notebook tutorial inside the teaching folder.
   2. Read the source code of `runme.py` and `comp.py`.
   3. Try adding/modifying scenarios in `scenarios.py` and see their effect on results.
   4. If you need a nice python editor, think about using [PyCharm](https://www.jetbrains.com/pycharm/download).
 It has many features including easy Git integration, package management, etc.